 The role of the chairman is separate from that of the chief executive officer so as to delineate their respective areas of responsibility, power and authority.
 The chairman focuses on the Group's strategic planning while the chief executive officer has overall executive responsibility for the Group's development and management.
-They receive significant support from the directors and the senior management team.
+They receive significant support from the directors and senior management.